 SAP Identity Provisioning Service – Identity Provisioning In The Cloud

-Many companies are looking for solutions and best practices to integrate cloud applications into their existing IT infrastructure, meaning users could not only have to access local applications, but also existing cloud applications.
+Many companies are looking for solutions and best practices to integrate cloud applications into their existing IT infrastructure, meaning users could not only have access to local applications, but also existing cloud applications.
 At best, a single identity is used for both local and cloud applications.

-This blog focuses on the SAP Cloud Identity Provisioning Service and presents its main functions, the possibility of integrating it in a hybrid scenario as well as the advantages and disadvantages of the cloud service.
+This blog focuses on the SAP Cloud Identity Provisioning Service and presents its main functions, the possibility of integrating it in a hybrid scenario as well as the advantages and disadvantages of this cloud service.